delabassee/odl2021-lab/step/serialization-filtering.md

 	at SerializationServer.main(SerializationServer.java:32)
 ```

-This happens because in Java when a bytestream is being deserialized, it's not the constructor of the class defined in the bytestream that is called, but instead an empty object is created and the fields are recursively set through reflection.
+This happens because in Java when a bytestream is being deserialized, it's not the constructor of the class defined in the bytestream that is called, but instead, an empty object is created and the fields are recursively set through reflection.

-The above demonstrates how this behavior undermines the integrity of the the object graph, creating subtle and difficult to fix bugs.
+The above demonstrates how this behavior undermines the integrity of the object graph, creating subtle and difficult to fix bugs.

 ### Injecting Code with Serialization
 Another serious concern with serialization is the ability to perform code injection through what is called a [gadget chain](https://blog.redteam-pentesting.de/2021/deserialization-gadget-chain/) attack.